AzimAhmedBijapur/Exercise-Tracker/README.md

 - JWT Authentication: Secure authentication system implemented using JSON Web Tokens.
 - CRUD Operations: Full CRUD (Create, Read, Update, Delete) functionality for managing exercises.
 - Pagination: Implemented pagination for better user experience and performance.
+- Filtering: Implemented filtering of workouts based on date.
+- Visualizing workouts duration by date using Chart.js
 - MVC Architecture: Follows the Model-View-Controller architectural pattern for a clean and organized codebase.

 ## Technologies Used